johnsonjh/lzpack/README.md

   [`LZPKOZ80.ARC`](https://github.com/johnsonjh/lzpack/raw/refs/heads/master/bindist/LZPKOZ80.ARC)
   for Z80).
 It is *highly recommended* that you use a build appropriate to your TPA size.
-While the 56K TPA builds will likely still *run* on a machine with less memory, compression will suffer greatly vs. the "lesser" standard build.
+While the 56K TPA builds will likely still *run* on a machine with less memory, compression will suffer greatly vs. the "lesser" standard 48K&nbsp;TPA builds.

 * **MS‑DOS**  The real‑mode MS‑DOS build
   ([`LZPCK86R.ZIP`](https://github.com/johnsonjh/lzpack/raw/refs/heads/master/bindist/LZPCK86R.ZIP))